- Data Protection

 For accounts integrated with a Google G-Suite account, users log in to Capsule using Google’s single sign-on service (SSO) without re-entering their G-Suite password into Capsule.
 Refer to G-Suite documentation for managing user security

 The account owner can monitor log-in activity on the account by visiting the Account Settings > Users > Recent Logins.

-As described in clause 6.3 of the Capsule Terms:
+As described in the Termination & Cancellation section of the Capsule Terms:

-“When an account is cancelled, the account and any content left behind in the account will be made inaccessible.
+“When an account is terminated or cancelled, the account and any content left behind in the account will be made inaccessible.
 For a period of 14 days after any account has been cancelled you may request that we restore your account.
-After this period, your account and all data contained within it will be permanently deleted and the agreement between us as set out in these Terms will automatically terminate.
-Please note that partial data may reside on our archival systems for backup purposes for a period of up to 50 days.”
+After this period, your account and all Customer Data contained within it will be permanently deleted and the agreement between us as set out in these Customer Terms will automatically terminate.
+Please be aware that partial data may reside in our backup and/or archive systems for a period of up to 50 days.”

 How can I get a copy of the data I store on my Capsule account and will it be in a format I can use?